kloimhardt/clj-tiles/README.md

 External link: [Structure and Interpretation of Classical Mechanics](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/9579/sicm_edition_2.zip/chapter001.html)

 ## Teaching
 clj-tiles is suited not only for learning but especially also teaching STEM.
-Live coding in front of an audience is made easy.
+Live coding in the lecture room is made easy.
 Instructors do not need to have any software development skills, they just solve puzzles in front of the audience.
 Typos like in text-editor based live coding are thus avoided.
 Students can follow along in real-time on their own computers.

 In the literature this method of learning and teaching is known as Parsons puzzle.
-With this, teaching itself becomes a subject of an interdisciplinary study in cognitive science.
+With this, teaching itself becomes the subject of interdisciplinary studies in cognitive science.
 Questionnaires and control groups can be used to assess the efficacy of the method.

 I tried to more explain this topic in the context of teaching advanced physics classes in an early preliminary [draft for a paper on visual programming](https://github.com/kloimhardt/werkbank/blob/master/latex/ga_pro_kla_mech.pdf).